Mylynh NguyenDean, Scholar Support

-Mylynh Nguyen (she/her) is an educational adviser at the Foundation, providing academic advising and support to Cooke College Scholars and Cooke Transfer Scholars.
+Mylynh Nguyen (she/her) is a Dean of Scholar Support at the Foundation, providing academic advising and support to Cooke College Scholars and Cooke Transfer Scholars.

 Before joining the Foundation, Mylynh worked at Northern Virginia Community College where she was an academic advisor, College Success Skills course instructor, and co-chair of the campus Diversity, Equity, and Inclusion Committee.
 Prior to her role at NOVA, Mylynh served as program director of Asian American Leadership, Empowerment, and Development (AALEAD), assistant director of the Center for Multicultural Equity & Access at Georgetown University, and coordinator of TRIO Upward Bound at Hagerstown Community College, where she also taught biology courses.